 Acknowledging that the reproduction of the academic job market is made possible by the myth that higher education is the only acceptable route for humanities PhDs, this session aims to generate complex questions that can dismantle the formulaic advice geared toward job candidates in English and foreign languages.
 Implicit in this advice is the myth that a qualified job candidate need only follow a standardized set of rules to obtain a “good” job.
 The results of this mentality range from depression among job seekers to a refusal to look to other industries for employment.
 This roundtable offers an opportunity to interrogate the well-intentioned advice in sources such as The Chronicle of Higher Education and conventional wisdom propagated by job placement committees that is rarely questioned.

 Instead of providing advice about getting a job, the panelists will evaluate that advice and how it upholds common practices in graduate programs and academic departments.
-The intended audience therefore includes graduate students preparing for an academic job search, candidates currently on the market, those that mentor and advise job seekers, and faculty that regularly serve on search committees.
+The intended audience therefore includes graduate students preparing for an academic job search, candidates currently on the market, those who mentor and advise job seekers, and faculty who regularly serve on search committees.
 Looking closely at the lure of job market lore, we will find that behind it are enduring myths that equate merit with success, largely ignoring the material realities of an academic job search.

 Sandra Baringer (University of California, Riverside) will begin with a survey of non-tenure track job postings and a critique of the attitudes and representations of graduate school faculty, human resources personnel, and disciplinary associations about those jobs.
 Constructing her presentation around a study of MLA lecturer job postings in the 2014-2016 hiring cycles, Baringer will discuss the challenges job applicants face in finding information about non-tenure-track jobs in writing and foreign languages and how to advocate for themselves, both individually and collectively, in obtaining them.
 Although the MLA has assembled significant data demonstrating job trends, Baringer argues, job candidates are on their own when assessing prospective non-tenure-track positions, which must include accurate information about salaries, working conditions, terms of employment, and the particulars of union representation from campus to campus.